chuck-alt-delete/dbtmz/README.md

         dbt run --exclude config.materialized:source --target green

 1. Wait for `green` to rehydrate.
 You can look at the lag in the dependency graph in https://console.materialize.com to get a rough sense of when rehydration is complete.

+1. Perform your end-to-end application tests on `green` to ensure it is safe to cut over.

-1. Reconfigure your application to look in schema `green` and connect to cluster `compute_green`
+1. Deploy a canary instance of your application that looks in schema `green` and connects to cluster `compute_green`.
+Slowly move traffic to the canary until you are confident in the new deployment.
+(Example for [traffic shifting in AWS Lambda](https://aws.amazon.com/blogs/compute/implementing-canary-deployments-of-aws-lambda-functions-with-alias-traffic-shifting/))

 1. Drop `blue` compute objects and schema.